What is Jigsaw Outdoors?

 Environmental Responsibility and Connection

-Children gain a deeper understanding of the natural world, learning to care for the environment, recognise the importance of nature, and make responsible choices outdoors, fostering a sense of respect and stewardship for their surroundings.
+Children gain a deeper understanding and connectedness to the natural world, learning to care for the environment, recognise the importance of nature, and make responsible choices outdoors, fostering a sense of respect and stewardship for their surroundings.

 FAQs